hammerheim-game/hammerheim-rules/3-equipment.md

 owner.
 Special Rules
 Save: A model with a shield has a basic save of 6 on a D6.
+Sword & Board: A model using a shield and either a Club, Axe, Dagger, or Sword can combine the two for even better defense due to their weapon's ease of use.
+The Warrior gains an even better save of 5+.

 ### Toughened Leathers